Ketamine

-At anesthetic doses, ketamine induces a state of "dissociative anesthesia", a trance-like state providing pain relief, sedation, and amnesia.
-The distinguishing features of ketamine anesthesia are preserved breathing and airway reflexes, stimulated heart function with increased blood pressure, and moderate bronchodilation.
-At lower, sub-anesthetic doses, ketamine is a promising agent for pain and treatment-resistant depression.
-However, as with many antidepressants, the results of a single administration of ketamine wane with time.
-The long-term effects of repeated use are largely unknown, and are an area of active investigation.
+At anesthetic doses, ketamine induces a state of dissociative anesthesia, a trance-like state providing pain relief, sedation, and amnesia.
+Its distinguishing features as an anesthestic are preserved breathing and airway reflexes, stimulated heart function with increased blood pressure, and moderate bronchodilation.
+As an anesthetic, it is used especially in trauma, emergency, and pediatric cases.
+At lower, sub-anesthetic doses, it is used as a treatment for pain and treatment-resistant depression.